sebcrozet/kiss3d/README.md

 library for their own needs.

 However, keep in mind that kiss3d is KISS.
-Only one-liner features (from the user point of view) are accepted (there might be exceptions).
+One-liner features (from the user point of view) are preferred.

 ## Acknowledgements